 If you provide feedback or submit a complaint in person or over the phone, we will try to resolve the issue there and then.
 If you submit a complaint by email or in writing we will always acknowledge your complaint within seven days, and do everything we can to resolve it within 21 days.
 If this is not possible, we will explain why and provide a new deadline.

 What if the complaint is not resolved?

-If you are not happy with our response to your complaint about fundraising matters, you may get in touch again by writing to Des Kenny, CEO of NCBI Group, at the above address.
+If you are not happy with our response to your complaint about fundraising matters, you may get in touch again by writing to Chris White, CEO of NCBI Group, at the above address.
 The CEO will ensure your appeal is considered at the highest level and will respond to you within two weeks of this consideration.

-If you are still not happy with our response, you may get in touch again by writing to NCBI Group Chairperson, Kevin O’Boyle at the above address.
+If you are still not happy with our response, you may get in touch again by writing to NCBI Group Chairperson, Paul Ledwidge at the above address.
 The Chairman will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.